remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 | SN | Cs_SN_179 | 79 | Lotterhos lab "1" | didn't work in round 1|
 | NEG| NA | NA |

-Testing the enzyme: samples #24 and #136 are run side by side with Lotterhos enzyme 2 (not used in round 1) and enzyme from Hughes lab (newer kit).
+Testing the enzymes: samples #24 and #136 are run side by side with Lotterhos enzyme 2 (**not** used in round 1) and enzyme from Hughes lab (newer kit, should work).
+> If enzyme 1 (used in round 1) was bad, these 4 samples will work; if enzyme 2 is also bad, only samples digested with enzyme from Hughes lab will work.

-Testing the elution volume: all samples are going to be eluted tomorrow in a final volume of 100uL (2x 50uL); using enzyme 1 (same used in round 1) with sample #79 (didn't work in round 1) - if this one works, it means enzyme "1" works, but elution vol needs to be lower.
+Testing the elution volume: all samples are going to be eluted tomorrow in a final volume of 100uL (2x 50uL).
+> If they all work, all enzymes are working, including enzyme 1, and we just need to elute in less water.
+> If all but #79 works, enzyme 1 is bad regardless of how much elution water we use.